 “Guilted” to the Altar

-A couple of years later I met a young man and fell in lust .
-Yes, I said Lust, not Love.
-It eventually grew to love but it was lust at first sight.
+A couple of years later I met a young man and fell in lust.
+Yes, I said lust, not love.
 It was a magnetic pull between us and not long after we met, I had committed the unthinkable…fornication.

 (I don’t shy away from admitting my mistakes but as I type these words, I can’t believe I’m telling you this.
 We’re getting real personal!)

 I confessed my sins and was given loving support to recommit myself to abstinence.
-But, it wasn’t long before I gave into my fleshly desires again.
-By this point, I was swimming in a pool of ecstasy and every time a spiritual life jacket was thrown to me I swam defiantly in the opposite direction.
+But, it wasn’t long before I gave in to my fleshly desires again.
+By this point, I was swimming in a pool of ecstasy, and every time a spiritual life jacket was thrown at me I swam defiantly in the opposite direction.